joshbegley/nyt-latest/README.md

 **Michael Bonallack, Britain’s Greatest Postwar Amateur Golfer, Dies at 88**\
 `He won championship after championship but never turned pro.
-He later led the Royal and Ancient Golf Club when it was a governing body and ran the British Open.`\
+He later led the Royal and Ancient Golf Club of St. Andrews when it was a governing body in the sport.`\
 https://nytimes.com/2023/10/07/sports/michael-bonallack-dead.html?searchResultPosition=1

 **Biden’s Hopes for the Middle East Imperiled by Eruption of Violence**\